svlady/cli/doc/README.gitlab.md

 ## Examples

-The CLI tool usage is pretty straightforward and below several examples for performing basic management actions.
+The CLI tool usage is pretty straightforward and below you can see several examples for performing basic management actions.

 ### List GitLab groups